INSTRUCTORS

 Sarah Corrigan is an herbalist and ancestral skills practitioner who has a focus on ethnobotanical studies.
 Informed by these land based arts, she finds they offer the rewards of self reliance through skill, responsibility and gratitude through growing and gathering, and the awe and wonder of things through the beauty of the natural world.
 In effect, that this interaction can educate us to being more capable, responsible, and healthier human beings.
 As a student and an educator, she remains passionate about continuous learning, and facilitating a student’s relationship to the natural world through supporting their own learning processes.
 IG rootsvt.com

-Sarah is teaching Felted Hats.
+Sarah is teaching Twined Baskets.

 Maggie Joseph is the Program Director at New Village Farm in Shelburne, Vermont.
 At NVF, she finds a lot of meaning working outside, caring for plants and animals, and hanging out with the youngsters.
 When not at the farm, Maggie's probably knitting, weaving, throwing clay, or maybe making soup.
 She enjoys walking around too.

-Maggie is teaching Leaf Printing, Et Cetera! for kids
+Maggie is teaching Felting for Kids.

 Born in Minnesota, André Souligny moved to Vermont in 1996 and was introduced to the green woodworking tradition at Goddard College.
 For 25 years André and his partner Heather have lived in Central Vermont, raising their daughters Marguerite, Cedar, and Ruby.
 By their graces, André continues to revel in green wood spoon and utensil making, always learning new things, and instructing and blogging on the topic at spoonderlust.com.

-André is teaching Beginning Green Wood Carving.
+André is teaching Beginning Green Wood Carving. and Kid's Carving

 Coleen Butler lives among the maples and oaks in the Champlain Valley of Vermont.
 She is a hide tanner, hunter, and sewer.
 She works with the visceral cycles of life and death and is passionate about nose to tail eating, clothing making, returning bodies to ancestral health, living with the cycles and seasons of the earth, and generally being a wild human.

-Coleen is teaching Buckskin Pouches and Brain Tanning Rabbit Hides
+Coleen is teaching Brain Tanning Rabbit Hides.

 Nelly Wolf is a professional weaver of Jewish ritual textiles.
 She lives off grid with her husband, three cats, and a whole lot of chickens.
 IG blackcatjudaica.com